webroo/dummy-json/README.md

 * `helper` Any helper that returns a string (required)

 Converts the output of any string-based helper to lowercase.
-This uses Handlebars' [subexpression syntax](http://handlebarsjs.com/expressions.html#subexpressions).
+This uses the Handlebars' [subexpression syntax](http://handlebarsjs.com/expressions.html#subexpressions).

 ```js
 // Change firstName to lowercase